 Identity - equals/hashCode

-Ebean will enhance entity beans with an optimal implementation of equals() and hashCode() and we should not try and do better and instead just leave it to Ebean.
+Ebean will automatically enhance entity beans with an optimal implementation of equals() and hashCode().
+Ebean does not enhance toString().

 toString() - avoid getters

 Avoid using getter methods in toString().
-We want to avoid invoking any accidental lazy loading when using the debugger.
-That is, using the debugger and inspecting entity beans in the debugger will implicitly call toString() methods on entity beans.
-We don't want to have different behaviour when stepping through with a debugger.
-Ebean does not enhance toString() methods but if the toString() implementation uses getter methods then those methods could invoke lazy loading and we generally want to avoid that.
+We want to avoid invoking any accidental lazy loading when using a debugger.
+Using the debugger and inspecting entity beans will implicitly call toString() methods on entity beans.
+If the toString() implementation uses getter methods, this may cause different behavior when debugging.

 Kotlin data classes